 San Francisco-based Niantic, the creator of the hugely popular smartphone game ‘Pokémon Go,‘ has sued Global++ for making and distributing “unauthorized derivative versions” of apps.
-The company claimed Global++ has made apps like ‘PokeGo++‘ and ‘Ingress++‘, that infringed on Niantic’s intellectual rights and also give users an unfair advantage.
+The company claimed Global++ had made apps like ‘PokeGo++‘ and ‘Ingress++‘, which infringed on Niantic’s intellectual rights and also give users an unfair advantage.

 The lawsuit filed by Niantic demands that Global++ and members should, with immediacy, stop distributing such unauthorized apps as well as stop reverse engineering the code to Niantic’s games.

 Niantic has described Global++ as an “association of hackers” and has mentioned the names of some people associated with it.
 Ryan “ElliotRobot” Hunt who is described by Niantic as the leader of Global++ and the principal developer of the aforementioned unauthorized apps.
 Other than Ryan, Alen “iOS n00b” Hundur who has been described as the developer of such apps and the promoter of these apps on YouTube.
 A number of members of Global++ called “Doe defendants” who have yet not been identified.

 Global++ has furthermore allegedly made a huge profit by selling ‘subscriptions’ to these unauthorized apps.